 We started keeping our aluminum and CRV deposit plastic bottles and glass containers instead of just dumping them into the recycling bin that the local garbage company furnishes for pickup.

 I have a 5 gallon bucket in my bathtub that I put the removable head in to catch the water until it heats up.
-I also dump leftover water into my plants or into that bucket.
-I use it to either fill the toilet tank or to water my plants and flowers.
+We also dump leftover water into my plants or into that bucket and use it to either fill the toilet tank or to water my plants and flowers.

 We have had challenges, however.

 When we were notified our power would be off for up to a week this fall, we decided to buy a generator because there was the real possibility of losing the meat in our freezer.
 We had very little warning, and generators were sold out almost immediately.
-We were lucky to get our vehicles filled up with gas the night the power went out.
-We found a generator 3 hours away and my husband drove up and bought it.
+Fortunately, we were lucky to get our vehicles filled up with gas the night the power went out, and we bought a generator that we found 3 hours away.
 We used it for 4 hours before the power came back on.
 A week later it was out again for a few days.
 It felt like a real luxury having power, and we shared with the family next door – alternating plugging in their refrigerator and freezer with ours.

 I purchased a new pair of walking shoes when both of my pairs started coming apart at the soles.
 I’m old, so comfortable shoes are important!